ywamsendai/ywamsendai-website/content/en/home/hero.md

       padding: ["200px", "0", "200px", "0"]
 ---

-Reach the unreached millions in Northern Japan.
+To know God and make Him known in Northern Japan.